-Aretha Franklin Did Not Have A Will Upon Her Death Reports ‘TMZ’
+Aretha Franklin Did Not Have A Will Upon Her Death, Reports ‘TMZ’

 A memorial for the Queen of Soul will be held in Detroit next week.
 Radar Online has reported that Franklin is to be buried clutching a gold microphone and dressed in one of her trademark fur coats.
 The site reported that the singer will be cloaked in a white fur to represent “the purity of her angelic voice.”

-The family will hold an open casket viewing, available to family and friends on Aug.
+The family will hold an open casket viewing, available to family and friends, on Aug.
 28 and Aug.
 29 at the Charles H. Wright Museum of African American History.

 Aretha Franklin Had No Will https://t.co/38BWqjI6Sl